paraluke23/automl-handson/README.md

 # automl-handson

 Notebook for Automated ML with Azure Databricks (ADB) workshop.
+It includes data prep with Pandas, Training with automaed ML and deploy to ACI and AKS in a single notebook.

 Copy the .dbc URL and import it in Azure Databricks workspace.